 Businesses, nonprofits, veterans organizations, agricultural enterprises, and tribal businesses with fewer than 500 employees are eligible for a loan.
 Sole proprietors, independent contractors, and self-employed individuals can also apply.

-The Economic Aid Act allows more businesses to apply for a PPP loan:
+In addition, the following businesses may apply for a PPP loan:

 - Housing cooperatives, eligible section 501(c)(6) organizations, or eligible destination marketing organizations that employ 300 people or less